alexirpan/alexirpan.github.io/_posts/2016-08-03-pokemon-go-equality.markdown

 {: .centered }

-Applying vaguely [anthropic arguments](Phttps://en.wikipedia.org/wiki/Anthropic_principle) to Pokemon Go is fun and all, but survivorship bias is more important than that.
+Applying vaguely [anthropic arguments](Phttps://en.wikipedia.org/wiki/Anthropic_principle) to Pokemon Go is fun and all, but survivorship bias has more important applications.
-Take discrimination.
+Implicit discrimination in the workplace, for example.
 Suppose you're Hispanic, and want to work in the software industry.
 A company releases a study showing their Hispanic employees outperform their colleagues.
 This is actually a bad sign.
 If a company is implicitly biased